 The Team Who Love Fast Cats

 The C-Cat 48 was designed by the Yacht Design Collective (François Perus and Romain Scolari) who are the team behind the ITA 14.99.
 It’s a catamaran that has been inspired by the likes of the Gunboat 60 and the Outremer 4X, but also has a healthy serving of Italian styling.
 This 48 footer has been designed to cross oceans at speed in safety and comfort.
-She is built in Fiumincino just outside of Rome at the C-Catamarans yard.
+She is built in Fiumicino, about an hour from Rome at the C-Catamarans yard.

 She draws many design cues from her smaller sister, the C-Cat 37.